Nikok97/async-web-crawler/README.md

 ![JSON export Screenshot](images/JSON.JPG)

-*Shows a snippet of the JSON file produced using --export json, containing structured data for URLs, keywords, categories, and products.*
+*Shows an example of the JSON export produced by the --export json command.
+The file contains structured records for URLs, products, categories, and keywords.*

 ## Examples: CSV export file

 ![CSV export Screenshot](images/CSV.JPG)

-*Shows the CSV format produced using --export csv, where crawled data is stored in tabular form for spreadsheets or external tools.*
+*Shows the CSV export file generated from the SQLite database.
+Each row represents a crawled product or URL entry, depending on the selected export mode.*

 ---